smrkem/stockdata/docs/chapter_2/readme.md

 + {'stock': 'data'}
 ```
 much better failure there, and i could easily get that to passing - but it's worth a look at what i'm doing there.
 Whose job is it to know that the browser is expecting json back for the pv_trend_data ?
 Whose job is it to know that the browser is expecting any pv_trend_data at all?

+For now, while the app is tiny - every request requires that data.
+But it'd be nice, and probbly inevitably needed, to be able to toggle off that request.
+Based on request times it's a fairly expensive query on the api - and it won't be featured in every single view of a stock's info.

+I'll leave that decision logic in the view for the time being - but it'll make a separate request to include to pv_trend_data.
+It'll also dump it to json.
+This means refactoring - so i actually want to go back to where all my tests were passing, before updating the view to push the FT further.